satellitecomponent/Neurite/README.md

 ## `Neural API`
 <img src="https://github.com/satellitecomponent/Neurite/assets/129367899/d45fe622-6dab-4e43-91c7-06e0d7cddaed" alt="movementapi" width="300">

-The newest update to Neurite is our function calling panel.
+A recent update to Neurite is our function calling panel.

-This feature is terminal that allows you to execute Neurite's code from within Neurite itself.
+This feature is a terminal that allows you to execute Neurite's code from within Neurite itself.

 Included with the function calling panel update is our Neural API.
 The Neural API is a growing collection of existing features within Neurite, made for sequencing animations of function calls.
 The current features include,
 - Animate movements through the Mandelbrot set